microcks/microcks.io/content/documentation/installing/operator.md

 Now you can retrieve the URL of the created ingress using `kubectl get ingress -n microcks`.

-Before starting playing with Microcks, you'll have to connect to Keycloak component in order to configure an identity provider or define some users for the Microcks realm (see [Keycloak documentation](http://www.keycloak.org/docs/latest/server_admin/index.html#user-management)).
+Before starting playing with Microcks, you'll have to connect to the Keycloak component in order to configure an identity provider or define some users for the Microcks realm (see [Keycloak documentation](http://www.keycloak.org/docs/latest/server_admin/index.html#user-management)).
 Connection to Keycloak can be done using username and password stored into a `microcks-keycloak-config` secret created during setup.

 > Starting with Microcks `1.2.0` release, the installation process now creates default users with the different roles available.
 So you can directly login using `user`, `manager` or `admin` username with `microcks123` password.